LoganConnor44/anki-templates/readme.md

 # Available Card Types

-Note: The below is showcasing various phonic types and orientations.
+> The below is showcasing various phonic types and orientations.
 This may be configured to your preferred study needs.
-The variety is just for demonstration purposes.
+The variety shown is for demonstration purposes.

 |                             Recognition                             |                           Sentence                            |
 | :-----------------------------------------------------------------: | :-----------------------------------------------------------: |